Kaltwasser presents its sustainability report

 Changes to reporting requirements from 2025

 The European Commission’s Omnibus Regulation introduces changes to sustainability reporting requirements.
-As of 26 February 2025, the reporting requirement will apply to companies with more than 1,000 employees and an annual turnover of at least 50 million euros or a balance sheet total of at least 25 million euros.
+As of 26 February 2025, the reporting requirements will apply to companies with more than 1,000 employees and an annual turnover of at least 50 million euros or a balance sheet total of at least 25 million euros.

 Read more: SustainabilitycommunicationSustainability communication

-"The sustainability report makes CSR binding and at the same time visible as a team effort."</p
+“The sustainability report makes CSR a binding commitment whilst also highlighting it as a team effort.”

 Stephanie Kickert